espocrm/documentation/docs/administration/import.md

 #### Remove import log

-Once the records are imported and you are sure that imported data is fine you can *Remove Import Log* (by clicking the button on the import results view) to preclude accidental reverting of the import.
+Once the records are imported and you are sure that imported data is fine, you can *Remove Import Log* (by clicking the button on the import results view) to preclude accidental reverting of the import.

 #### Revert import